isovector/certainty-by-construction/src/book/4-decidability.lagda.md

             branch all-l px (all-insert a pa all-r)
 ```

-Now that we've finished the `all-insert` lemma, we're ready to show that
+Now that we've finished the `def:all-insert` lemma, we're ready to show that
-`insert` preserves `IsBST`.
+`def:insert` preserves `type:IsBST`.
 Again, when implementing this you will see that the
 type will get stuck on `insert x t | <-cmp a x`, and will require another
 pattern match on `<-cmp a x`.
 This will always be the case, and it is for this
 reason that we say the proof has the same shape as the computation.
 In many ways
 it is like poetry: it rhymes.

-Implementing `bst-insert` isn't much more of a cognitive challenge than
+Implementing `def:bst-insert` isn't much more of a cognitive challenge than
-`all-insert` was; just pattern match and then build a proof term via induction:
+`def:all-insert` was; just pattern match and then build a proof term via induction:

 ```agda
     bst-insert